Community sovereign AI compute

 Total cost for a two-week test: $500–$1,000 AUD.
 If the collective decides to proceed, that’s money well spent on due diligence.
 If it decides not to, we’ve lost the cost of a nice dinner, not a house deposit.

-NVIDIA also offers DGX Cloud, which runs the exact same software stack as the physical DGX Station—same NIM inference microservices, same NGC containers, same management tooling.
-If workflow portability matters, this is the most seamless way to audition.
+NVIDIA also offers DGX Cloud, which runs the exact same software stack as the physical DGX Station — same NIM inference microservices, same NGC containers, same management tooling.
+If workflow portability matters, this is the smoothest way to audition.

 5 The NBN still sucks but not so badly that we can’t work around it

 There’s a mundane infrastructure challenge that’s easy to overlook: Australian residential internet is not great.
-If the machine lives in someone’s house on an NBN connection—particularly one of the older HFC or FTTN links—we’re looking at multiple brief outages per day, asymmetric upload speeds that make remote access sluggish, and no SLA to speak of.
+If the machine is in someone’s house on an NBN connection — particularly one of the older HFC or FTTN links — we’re looking at multiple brief outages per day, asymmetric upload speeds that make remote access sluggish, and no SLA to speak of.
 For a token server, this is mostly an annoyance (our request fails, we retry), but for longer agentic workflows that run over minutes or hours, connection drops mid-session are annoying.

 There’s a spectrum of options here.
 At one end: someone’s spare room, cheap, community-feeling, unreliable.
 At the other: a quarter-rack at a local colo facility with redundant fibre, expensive, corporate-feeling, rock-solid.
 In between: a business-grade NBN plan with a static IP and better SLA, or a 5G failover link for redundancy.
 The right answer probably depends on how many members are remote versus local, and how tolerant the collective is of occasional downtime.